 Today's students need educators to re-envision the role of technology in the classroom. by Nancye Blair Principal, January/February 2012 Web Resources A dramatic shift is sweeping through our schools.
 The signs are all around us.
-Third graders texting on their cell phones.
-Kindergarteners who can navigate an iPod Touch better than we can.
-Middle schoolers who already have an Internet following on their blog or YouTube channel.
 These are not the same 21st century learners we came to know over the first decade of the new millennium.
 These new 21st century learners are highly relational and demand quick access to new knowledge.
 Technology integration Remixed The new 21st century learners must master more than the core curriculum to succeed in secondary and postsecondary institutions, as well as in the workplace.
+As students develop the four C’s, we have discovered that effective application of these vital skills in a technology-infused life and workplace requires acquiring them in a technology-infused learning environment.
 In this configuration, the teacher acts as a learning catalyst, orchestrating and facilitating activities that spark defining moments for students.
-This is a liberating shift.

 How to Integrate TechnologyWhen technology integration in the classroom is seamless and thoughtful, students not only become more engaged, they begin to take more control over their own learning, too.
 Effective tech integration changes classroom dynamics, encouraging student-centered project-based learning.
 Think about how you are using technology with your students.
 Are they employing technology daily in the classroom, using a variety of tools to complete assignments and create projects that show a deep understanding of content?
 If your answer is "No," is it because you lack enough access to technology?
 This article contains the following sections: Handhelds Go to Class: Teacher Josh Barron and one of his students go through the strange-looking rite of "beaming" information to each other.
 Getting Started The first step in successful tech integration is recognizing the change that may need to happen inside of yourself and in your approach to teaching.
 Back to Top Integrating Technology Across the Access Spectrum